contributte/middlewares/.docs/README.md

 #### `LoggingMiddleware`

 Log uri for each request.
-Also removes password from that uri for security reasons.
+Also removes login from that uri for security reasons.

 ```yaml
 middleware: